 That's not to say they disappear completely.
 While spring creek trips remain better options through the winter, the portions of the Yellowstone that remain ice-free fish quite well from midday into early afternoon, particularly after we start getting a bit more daylight in mid-January.
 When we do start seeing more sunshine at this time, the best water on the Yellowstone is all within about eight miles of our shop.
 In fact, the very best water, which is fishable even in the darkest days of December, is the portion of the Yellowstone that runs right through Gardiner.
 There's no reason to run long trips in the winter, so we'll plan to meet you around lunchtime at our shop.
 Then we'll walk from our shop and start fishing about 100 yards away.
 No kidding.

-The reason for this is simple: a major hot spring enters the Gardner about three miles upstream from the Gardner's confluence with the Yellowstone, keeping it running warm all winter, and the Yellowstone immediately downstream of the Gardner's mouth retains much of this warmth, albeit only for a third of a mile or so.
+The reason for this is simple: the Gardner is fed by a major hot spring not far above its mouth which keeps it running warm all winter.
+The Yellowstone immediately downstream of the Gardner's mouth retains much of this warmth, albeit only for a third of a mile or so.
 This means that when the rest of the Yellowstone is frozen bank to bank, a stripe of river right outside our door is ice-free, with active aquatic insects and therefore active trout.
 Most of the fishing is subsurface, with tiny, flashy mayfly nymphs and midge pupae the likely suspects, but when the winds are calm and there's some high overcast, we actually see good numbers of rising trout.
 We've had days even in January that produced dozens of trout on tiny dry flies, though the air temperature never cracked 20 degrees.

 More opportunities begin to arrive around the middle of February, when the rest of the Yellowstone begins to lose its ice, some warmer weather prompts insect activity on bigger chunks of river, and the first vague hints of spring cause large rainbow and rainbow-cutthroat hybrid trout to begin thinking about their spawning runs.
-At this time, the fishing remains concentrated in early afternoon, but more spots start to make sense, and opportunities for the big fish start to climb towards the fishing described in the tab above about early spring.
+At this time, the fishing remains concentrated in early afternoon, but more spots start to make sense, and opportunities begin to resemble those mentioned above under the early spring tab.

 Richard Parks is Montana Outfitter #327.
 Under his licensure, Parks' Fly Shop is licensed to operate in Yellowstone National Park, Montana waters under general regulations, and the Custer-Gallatin National Forest.
 Walter J. Wiese is Montana Outfitter #22001.
 Under his licensure, the shop is licensed to operate on the Madison and Missouri Rivers.